Irvin Studin

-Irvin Studin (born 1976) is a Canadian academic, publisher, writer, and think tank president.
-He is the founder, editor-in-chief, and publisher of Global Brief magazine, and president of The Institute for 21st Century Questions, a leading Canadian think tank.
-He is also the chair of the Worldwide Commission to Educate All Kids (Post-Pandemic), an international initiative to address the catastrophe of hundreds of millions of children ousted from all forms of schooling during the COVID-19 pandemic.
+Irvin Studin is a Canadian academic, publisher, and writer.
+He is the President of The Institute for 21st Century Questions, a leading Canadian think tank, and the Founder, Editor-in-Chief and Publisher of Global Brief magazine.
+He also chairs the Worldwide Commission to Educate All Kids (Post-Pandemic), an international initiative addressing the ouster of hundreds of millions of children from all education during the COVID-19 pandemic school closures.

-A former athlete, he played soccer in the USL A-League and the Canadian Professional Soccer League, and was a two-time All-Canadian and captain of the York University Varsity Soccer Team.
+He was a two-time All-Canadian and captain of the York University Varsity Soccer Team.
 He earned two Blues with Oxford University's varsity soccer team.